FirelyTeam/firely-net-sdk/src/Hl7.Fhir.Core/Notes.md

 Value sets are considered 'the same' - and hence generate a common shared enumeration - if they have the same name and values.

-Resources and data types are considered 'the same' - and hence generate a common shared class - if they have the same name, base type or class, primitive type (if they are primityve data type), validation pattern, abstract or concrete attribute, elements (properties) and components (sub-classes).
+Resources and data types are considered 'the same' - and hence generate a common shared class - if they have the same name, base type or class, primitive type (if they are primitive data type), validation pattern, abstract or concrete attribute, elements (properties) and components (sub-classes).
 In turn elements (properties) are considered 'the same' if they have the same name, type, minimum and maximum cardinality and target reference types (if they are a reference).

 Note that if a data type X is different between version this difference propagates to all resources or data types that have elements of type X - so for example ResourceReference is different between DSTU2 and STU3, and hence all resources that have a ResourceReference element are different between DSTU2 and STU3.